App Tutorial

 Introduction

-Welcome to RiboCrypt RiboCrypt is an R package for interactive visualization in genomics.
-RiboCrypt works with any NGS-based method, but much emphasis is put on Ribo-seq data visualization.
+RiboCrypt is an R package and web server for interactive visualization and analysis in genomics.
+RiboCrypt works with most NGS-based methods, but much emphasis is put on Ribo-seq data visualization.
+RiboCrypt uses ORFik experiment objects, so to ensure compatibility use ORFik and massiveNGSpipe for processing own (unpublished) data.
+If you encounter any issues, please, contact us using the info in the footnote.

 Browser

-The browser is the main coverage plot display page.
-It contains a click panel on the left side and display panels on the right.
-It displays coverage of NGS data in either transcript coordinates (default), or genomic coordinates (like IGV).
-Each part will now be explained:
+The browser is the basic coverage display page.
+It contains a selection panel on the left side and a display window (browser) on the right.
+It displays coverage of sequencing data in either transcript coordinates (default, collapsed introns), or genomic coordinates.
+The following (Fig. 1), SRD5A1 gene, has recently been shown to be decoded in three frames.

-The display panel shows the primary settings, (study, gene, sample, etc), the possible select boxes are:
+The display panel shows the primary settings, (study, gene, sample, etc):

 • Select an organism: Either select “ALL” to keep all experiments, or select a specific organism to select display only that subset of experiments in experiment select tab.

 • Select an experiment: The experiments contain study names combined with organism (some studies are multi species, so sometimes one study have multiple experiments).
 Select which one you want.
-There also exist merged experiments (all samples merged for the organism, etc)
+There also exist merged experiments (all samples merged for the organism, etc).
+RNA-seq experiments have an addition “_RNA” as suffix.

-• Select a gene: A gene can be selected currently using:
+• Select a gene: A gene can be selected using:

 • Gene id (ENSEMBL)

-• Select a transcript: A transcript isoform of the given gene above, default is Ensembl canonical isoform.
-Can be selected using:
+• Select a transcript: A transcript isoform of the given gene above, default is Ensembl canonical isoform, other isoforms can be selected.

 Library are by default named: